tommyhuangthu/SAAINT/README.md

    ./scripts/sbatch_rsync_mmcifs.sh
    ```
    The SLURM script ```scripts/sbatch_rsync_mmcifs.sh``` will call ```scripts/run_rsync_mmcifs.py``` to download mmCIF files from the PDBe.
    The downloaded mmCIF files are saved into the database/mmCIF_divided directory, and specifically, a set of folders named with the two middle letters of PDB entries.
+For example, for PDB entry ```5zxv```, the script can automatically rsync its mmCIF file, saving into ```database/mmCIF_divided/zx/5zxv.cif.gz```.
    Users can also modify ```scripts/run_rsync_mmcifs.py``` to download mmCIFs from RCSB PDB, PDBe, or PDBj (see the instructions at
    https://www.wwpdb.org/ftp/pdb-ftp-sites), depending on their locations.